Alright back to work you lazy sows.

 raul santos, July 10th 2022

-And now the 365th edition of strategy session.
-Enjoy.
+And now the 393rd edition of Strategy Session.

 I. Executive Summary

-*Rose Colored Sunglasses bearish bias triggered, see Section V.
+*Extreme Rose Colored Sunglasses e[RCS] bullish bias triggered, see Section V.

 II.
 RECAP OF THE ACTION